nodejitsu/node-cloudservers/README.md

 </pre>

 ### Create Server
-If you manually create servers yourself via the Rackspace Cloud management console, you can skip this section.
+If you manually create servers yourself via the [Rackspace CloudServer][4] management console, you can skip this section.
 For dynamically load balanced applications like [nodejitsu][1], creating servers on-the-fly is important.
 To create a server, you will need the id of the image and flavor of the server.
 You can also pass an instance of a node-cloudservers Flavor or Image.

 <pre>
   var options = {